pruthvirajmv/e-commerce-site/README.md

 # e-commerce-site

-## Have created E-comm site covering the basic functionalities and backend integration
+## Have created E-comm site covering the basic functionalities and backend integration from [repo](https://github.com/pruthvirajmv/e-commerce-site-backend/tree/development)

 ### here is the link for site preview [ecom](https://baddymart.netlify.app)